-History is the study of the past as it is described in written documents.
+History is a record or narrative description of past events or we can say that an aggregate of past events.
 It is an umbrella term that relates to past events as well as the memory, discovery, collection, organization, presentation, and interpretation of information about these events.
-Here, we are giving timeline of Indian Freedom Movement from 1885 to 1947 for general awareness.

 1. Formation of Indian National Congress.
-First session held at Bombay on 28th December attended by 72 delegates.
+The first session was held in Bombay on 28th December attended by 72 delegates.

 2. Lord Randolph Churchill becomes Secretary of State for India.